dotnet/docs-maui/docs/fundamentals/behaviors.md

 .NET MAUI supports two different types of behaviors:

 - Attached behaviors are `static` classes with one or more attached properties.
 For more information about attached behaviors, see [Attached behaviors](#attached-behaviors).
-- .NET MAUI behaviors are classes that derive from the `Behavior` or `Behavior<T>` class, where `T` is the type of the control to which the behavior should apply.
+- .NET MAUI behaviors are classes that derive from the <xref:Microsoft.Maui.Controls.Behavior> or <xref:Microsoft.Maui.Controls.Behavior`1> class, where `T` is the type of the control to which the behavior should apply.
 For more information, see [.NET MAUI Behaviors](#net-maui-behaviors).

 ## Attached behaviors